hollyoops/RecoilSwift/README.md

 ## Example

-This is a easy demo, we highly recommend you to check out the `Example` code. with recoil.
-You'll see sharing states between different components is supper easy. and the code become very concise.
+This is a easy demo, but we highly recommend you to check out the `Example` code.
+You'll see sharing states between different components is super easy. and the code become quite concise.

 ![demo](./Docs/Images/Example.gif)